EmilieFinch/covid-reinfection/README.md

 The following scripts are included in the repository:

--`odds-ratio-estimates-main-figure.R` - to reproduce the main figure showing the adjusted odds ratio moving threshold analysis.
+-`odds-ratio-estimates-main-figure.R` - to reproduce the main figure (Figure 2) showing the adjusted odds ratio moving threshold analysis.

--`appendix-simulation-analysis.R` - to reproduce the simulation analysis presented in the appendix (Figure 3).
+-`simulation-analysis.R` - to reproduce the simulation analysis presented in Figure 4.

--`appendix-odds-ratio-comparison-figure.R` - to reproduce Figure 2 of the appendix comparing unadjusted and adjusted odds ratios.
+-`odds-ratio-comparison-figure.R` - to reproduce Figure 3 comparing unadjusted and adjusted odds ratios.

 ### Reference